multifreded/hv20/day04/README.md

 <!--gprypgbprgpgbprgbypgbypgbpbypbypgbyprypbyppgbypgypgypbypbypgpgbprgbpbypgbypbypgp-->
 ![](color_beads_1.png)

-From here I went down multiple _wrong_ rabbit holes before finally seeing the light.
+From this point on there are multiple _wrong_ rabbit holes luring.

 #### Wrong rabbit holes

-* Assumed that the challenge's is about a [base5]()-system:\
+* Assuming the challenge is about a [base5]-system:\
-  I thought that if there are 5 colors you could group all colors in bigrams (or pairs).
-For each bigram there would be `5 * 5 = 25` possibilities and that would make for a nice alphabet.
+  With 5 colors available, the beads could be grouped in bigrams (or pairs).
+  For each bigram there would be `5 * 5 = 25` possibilities and that would make
+  for a nice alphabet.

   [base5]: https://en.wikipedia.org/wiki/Quinary

-  For example something like this
+  For example something like this …

   |       |  b  |  g  |  p  |  r  |  y  |
   |-------|-----|-----|-----|-----|-----|